 - Designed by Juana Francisca Rubio García, Spanish

 What is this?

 Spanish Civil War poster.
-Elongated vertical poster, depicting a woman in a blue sweater and black shorts, with blonde hair, and carrying a large pack on her back.
-She is leaning over putting hands on knees.
-Above her: UNION de / MUCHACHAS; below: CAMPAMENTO / DEPORTIVO / MINISTERIO DE INSTRUCCION / PUBLICA Y SANIDAD; lower right: PATROCINADO / POR EL CONSEJO DE EDUCACION / FISICA Y DEPORTES.
+Elongated female figure with blue sweater, black shorts, and orange ankle weights.
+She carries a large brown backpack, and leans over with hands on her knees.
+Above, white text in caps: UNION; in blue script: de; white text in caps: MUCHACHAS; bottom left below figure, blue text in small caps: CAMPAMENTO / DEPORTIVO / MINISTERIO DE INSTRUCCION / PUBLICA Y SANIDAD; bottom right, orange text in small caps: PATROCINADO / POR EL CONSEJO DE EDUCACION / FISICA Y DEPORTES.
 (Girls League sports camp Ministry of Public Health Instruction sponsored by Physical Education and Sports)

 Why is this important?